Aims and Objectives

 Para Training Session Dates:

-Athletics NI are hosting 6 Para Training sessions throughout the year for athletes to take part in Para Athletics.
+Athletics NI host 6 Para Training sessions throughout the year for athletes to take part in Para Athletics.
 The sessions are for athletes aged 12 and above, and have a mix of new and experienced para athletes.
 Participants will have the opportunity to do run/ jump/ throw or try out racing wheelchairs and seated throws.

 If you enjoy athletics, we will recommend some athletics clubs/ coaches in your area.
 The dates are as follows:

-Date |
+Date

-Place |
+Place

-Time |
+Time

 Classification